 While some effects of the COVID-19 pandemic have been unique to the transportation industry, one common struggle among all industries has been the impact of the virus on the workplace.
 In devising a plan for your business, keep in mind that safety is the top priority.

+to lawsuit filed against four police officers in shooting death of Jovany Mercado.
 Today Juan and Rosa Mercado filed a lawsuit in federal district court alleging Ogden City police officers wrongfully shot and killed their son, Jovany Mercado.
-Body camera recordings from the officers, as well as surveillance video from the Mercados’ home,…
+Body camera…

 In this challenge to an adoption proceeding, the Utah Supreme Court affirmed the district court’s denial of the child’s biological father’s motion to revoke his relinquishment of the child.
 The Court rejected the father’s argument that Utah Code Section 78B-6-112(a)(5),…